 Your squatters have been there for years and claim they have legal rights to stay or even own your property.

-These cases can be with Kentucky courts for months while you pay carrying costs and legal fees.
+These cases can be pending in Kentucky courts for months while you pay carrying costs and legal fees.

 Contested cases often require extensive legal discovery, multiple court hearings, and sometimes appeals.
 You might be looking at 6 to 12 months or longer before you can even think about selling.